-Omar Khwaja is head of research and development and chief medical officer at Voyager Therapeutics, a neuroscience-focused gene therapy company in Cambridge, USA.
-Before joining Voyager, Dr Khwaja was global head of rare diseases and global head of neuroscience translational medicine and vice president of pharmaceutical research and early development at Roche in Basel, Switzerland.
+Omar Khwaja is head of research and development and chief medical officer at VectivBio, a clinical-stage biotechnology company focused on the discovery and development of innovative treatments for patients with severe rare diseases.
+Before joining VectivBio, Dr. Khwaja was CMO and head of R&D at Voyager Therapeutics, a neuroscience gene therapy biotechnology company.
+Dr. Khwaja was previously global head of rare diseases and global head of neuroscience translational medicine and vice president of pharmaceutical research and early development at Roche.

 He joined Roche from the staff of the Department of Neurology at Boston Children’s Hospital and the Faculty of Harvard Medical School.
 At Harvard, Dr. Khwaja led a translational neuroscience research group focused on translational medicine in children.
 He was also an attending physician in neurogenetics, fetal-neonatal neurology, and critical care neurology at Boston Children’s Hospital where he directed the Neurogenetics Program.